zoujiaqing/Signal-Server/README.md

   - ~~Fix Braintree (it's unhappy with `unset`)~~

-- Confirm that the server is actually running and reachable on `localhost`
+- get the server to be reachable on `localhost`

 - Confirm that the current Redis setup functions for storing information

 - Confirm that AWS / Google Cloud function as intended

-- Sort out the requirements that can be dockerized
+- ~~Sort out the requirements that can be dockerized~~

 - Figure out what the deal is with extracting certificates with `certificate` when running the server